Are you an avid thru-hiker, looking for ways to reduce discomfort during those long trail days?

 Monkey butt is a slang term for chafing on your ass or in between your butt cheeks, which can take the form of soreness, itching, and redness in the butt zone.

 It’s caused by fabric, friction, and sweat in the area but to prevent monkey butt, you should wear loose-fitting clothing, use anti-chafing products such as talcum powder, and change out of wet clothes quickly.

 Treating existing monkey butt can involve using anti-monkey butt powders which are specially formulated to absorb excess sweat and reduce frictional skin irritation.

 Exercise like hiking can also play a role in exacerbating the monkey butt since it increases sweat production which can aggravate chafing.

 Specialized products such as Lady Anti-Monkey Butt are also available for women who experience chafing in the butt area.

-Symptoms of Monkey Butt
+Symptoms and Causes of Monkey Butt

 Monkey Butt is an uncomfortable skin condition that can lead to significant irritation and discomfort.